Salybia

-Salybia or Salibia is a hamlet on the east coast of Dominica in Saint David Parish.
+Salybia or Salibia is a village on the east coast of Dominica in Saint David Parish.
 It is located to the south of Pagua Bay and north of the town of Castle Bruce.
-It is the main commercial and administrative center for the Carib Territory, the only indigenous people's reserve in the Caribbean.
+It is the main commercial and administrative centre for the Kalinago Territory, the only Indigenous people's reserve in the Caribbean.

 The Salybia Mission Project, a nonprofit organization led by Ross University School of Medicine medical students, provides free medical services in the surrounding area.